 A disregarded entity is an eligible entity that is disregarded as separate from its owner for federal income tax purposes.
-Disregarded entities include single-member limited liability companies (LLCs) that are disregarded as separate from their owners, qualified subchapter S subsidiaries (qualified subsidiaries of an S corporation), and certain qualified foreign entities.
-See the Instructions for Form 8832 and Regulations section 301.7701-3 for more information on domestic and foreign disregarded entities.
+Disregarded entities include single-member limited liability companies (LLCs), and certain qualified foreign entities.
+See the instructions for Forms 8832 and 8869, and Regulations section 301.7701-3 for more information on domestic and foreign disregarded entities.

-The disregarded entity is required to use its name and EIN for reporting and payment of employment taxes.
-A disregarded entity is also required to use its name and EIN to register for excise tax activities on Form 637; pay and report excise taxes reported on Forms 720, 730, 2290, and 11-C; and claim any refunds, credits, and payments on Form 8849.
-See the instructions for the employment and excise tax returns for more information.
+The disregarded entity is required to use its name and EIN for reporting and payment of employment taxes: to register for excise tax activities on Form 637; to pay and report excise taxes reported on Forms 720, 730, 2290, and 11-C; to claim any refunds, credits, and payments on Form 8849; and where a U.S. disregarded entity is wholly owned by a foreign person, to file information returns on Form 5472.
+See the instructions for the employment and excise tax returns, and Form 5472 for more information.

 Complete Form SS-4 for disregarded entities as follows.